calebdwilliams/templiteral/README.md

 # Templiteral

-Templiteral is a light-weight tool to reactivly generate and update markup in-browser without the need for any framework or dependencies.
-Designed to work with the `customElements` spec, Templiteral can be used to manage native data, property and event bindings using familiar syntax without the need for an external compiler or compilicated build tools.
+Templiteral is a light-weight tool to reactively generate and update markup in-browser without the need for any framework or dependencies.
+Designed to work with the `customElements` spec, Templiteral can be used to manage native data, property and event bindings using familiar syntax without the need for an external compiler or complicated build tools.

 ## Installation